opensearch-project/opensearch-plugins/TESTING.md

 To generate code coverage report under Jest framework, adding the flag `--coverage` in the command to run unit tests.
 See [here](https://github.com/opensearch-project/security-dashboards-plugin/blob/opensearch-1.0.0.0-beta1/.github/workflows/unit-test.yml#L67) for an example in the CI workflow.

 ### Code Coverage Reporting
-OpenSearch plugins are using [Codecov](https://about.codecov.io/) for code coverage reporting and analysis.
+OpenSearch/Dashboards plugins are using [Codecov](https://about.codecov.io/) for code coverage reporting and analysis.
 The dashboard can be seen [here](https://app.codecov.io/gh/opensearch-project/).

 All the OpenSearch plugins are required to have the following items: